bao-project/bao-docs/source/development/contributing.rst

     git config --global user.name "Your Name"
     git config --global user.email "your.email@example.com"

-All commits in a pull-request must be signed.
+All commits in a PR must be signed.
 To understand how to do this checkout the `GitHub's Signing commits guide <https://docs.github.com/en/ authentication/managing-commit-signature-verification/signing-commits>`_.
 Make sure that your `keys are correctly associated with the email <https://docs.